 - Light Control — As compared to curtains, window blinds allow you to better control how much light you let through.
 Blinds can open and close fully or tilt to let just the right amount of light into the room.
 The color and material of the blinds will help to control light further.

-- Easy Maintenance — Blinds are a good pick for low-maintenance homes, rental properties and even RVs because they’re amazingly easy to care for.
-Usually, all it takes is a wipe or two with a damp cloth and your blinds will look as good as new.
-Of course, deep-cleaning draperies and fabric window coverings is much more intensive and time-consuming, and may require a professional service.
+- Easy Maintenance — Blinds are a good pick for low-maintenance homes, rental properties, and even RVs because they’re amazingly easy to care for.
+Usually, all it takes is a wipe or two with a damp cloth, and your blinds will look as good as new.
+Of course, deep-cleaning draperies and fabric window coverings are much more intensive and time-consuming and may require a professional service.

 - Cost — In general, window blinds ring up for significantly less than fabric window treatments, so you’ll get more for your money.
 What’s more, they’re often made of durable materials (more on that below), so they’ll stay in great shape until you decide to replace them.